 Birchwood Highland was established almost 30 years ago as a charity working with people with mental ill-health, supporting them in their journey to recovery.
-Whilst we’ve retained our expertise in supporting people with mental ill health towards recovery, today we focus on improving the quality of a person’s life experiences, whatever their background.

 In accordance with this statement we aim to achieve seven strategic outcomes:

 - Improved ability to manage personal finances effectively

 - Empowerment through self-confidence and self-worth to achieve personal goals

 - Increased integration into the community reducing feelings of isolation

 - Increased readiness for work, education and volunteering.

 - Improved self-management of symptoms reducing hospital admissions.

 - Improved health, wellbeing and contribution to society through the adoption of positive lifestyles.

 Birchwood Highland is a progressive Charity Limited by Guarantee founded in 1987 and has since maintained a position at the leading edge of mental health recovery.